yhuang912/idris2-tutorial/src/Tutorial/IO.md

 >>= : IO a -> (a -> IO b) -> IO b
 ```

-This describes a sequence of `IO` actions.
+This describes a sequencing of `IO` actions.
 Upon execution,
 the first `IO` action is being run and its result is
 being passed as an argument to the function generating
 the second `IO` action, which is then also being executed.